r00t-tsai/WebB/README.md

 * Microsoft Edge WebView2 Runtime

 ---
 This script is a side project and a practice for creating GUIs using AutoHotkey.
+It is nowhere near production-grade so expect some bugs along the way if you would try it.
 ---

 ## License